pitastrudl/wekanwiki/FAQ.md

 ---
 ## What Sandstorm is not anymore?
 Not a Company, Not a Startup, Not a Product with Enterprise version.
-Everything is now Open Source.
+Everything is now [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and [Free software](https://en.wikipedia.org/wiki/Free_software).

 ## What is Sandstorm?
 [Sandstorm](https://sandstorm.io) is a open-source and free software security audited platform with grains, logging, admin settings, server clustering and App Market.
 App Market has Wekan as installable App.
 SSO options like LDAP, passwordless email, SAML, GitHub and Google Auth are already available on Sandstorm.
 Sandstorm is preferred platform for Wekan, as it would take a lot of work to reimplement everything in standalone Wekan.